Yomguithereal/baobab/README.md

 # Baobab

-**Baobab** is a JavaScript [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure) and [immutable](http://en.wikipedia.org/wiki/Immutable_object) (at least by default) data tree supporting cursors and enabling developers to easily navigate and monitor nested data.
+**Baobab** is a JavaScript [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure) and [immutable](http://en.wikipedia.org/wiki/Immutable_object) (at least by default) data tree supporting cursors and enabling developers to easily navigate and monitor nested data through events.

-It is mainly inspired by functional [zippers](http://clojuredocs.org/clojure.zip/zipper) such as Clojure's ones and by [Om](https://github.com/swannodette/om)'s cursors.
+It is mainly inspired by functional [zippers](http://clojuredocs.org/clojure.zip/zipper) (such as Clojure's ones) and by [Om](https://github.com/swannodette/om)'s cursors.

 It aims at providing a centralized model holding an application's state and can be paired with **React** easily through mixins, higher order components, wrapper components or decorators (available [there](https://github.com/Yomguithereal/baobab-react)).